panvicka/german-for-programmers/files/code-reviews.md

 - `they were a little more difficult than usual`sie seien etwas schwieriger gewesen als sonst`
 - `Code jungle` Codedschungel
 - `maybe not immediately, but at least at some point` vielleicht nicht sofort, aber doch zumindest irgendwann.
+- `Under what conditions does the error occur` Unter welchen Bedingungen tritt der Fehler auf
 - `Disgust at your own code` Ekel vor dem eigenen Code
 - `the worst spaghetti code` der schlimmste Spaghetticode
 - `Mediocre code` Mittelmäßiger Code